Kanchan-Verma-5401/Netflix-Data-Analysis-/README.md

 The dashboard is built using the Netflix Titles Dataset, which contains information about movies and TV shows available on Netflix.
 Downloaded the datasert from Kaggle.

-Dataset includes:
-Show ID
-Title
-Type (Movie / TV Show)
-Director
-Cast
-Country
-Date Added
-Release Year
-Rating
-Duration
-Genre (Listed In)
-Description
+Dataset includes: Show ID, Title, Type (Movie / TV Show), Director, Cast, Country, Date Added, Release Year, Rating, Duration, Genre (Listed In), Description

 📊 Dashboard Components